arturcarvalho/tutorial-1/README.md

 `id` already exists since we named our route param `{id}`.
 Thanks Redwood!
 But how does that `id` end up as the `$id` GraphQL parameter?
 If you've learned anything about Redwood by now, you should know it's going to take care of that for you!
 By default, any props you give to a cell will automatically be turned into variables and given to the query.
 "Say what!" you're saying.
 It's true!

 We can prove it!
-Trying going to the detail page for a post in the browser and—uh oh.
+Try going to the detail page for a post in the browser and—uh oh.
 Hmm:

 <img src="https://user-images.githubusercontent.com/300/73212685-96dd1500-4103-11ea-9108-4162470aeb6d.png" width="500" />